-If the external measuring instrument displays the entered value, the output functions correctly.
+If the external measuring instrument displays the value (min. output value for Passive, max. output value for Active), the output functions correctly.

 - Select Repeat to repeat the test.
 Select Finish to display the next menu item. - Press ENTER.

 9.2.6.2 Output of a status/event value